Gavin-Niederman/shrewnit/README.md

 > What does this library depend on?

-Shrewnit depends on one crate: `num-traits`.
+Shrewnit always depends on one crate: `num-traits`.
+If the `const_operators` feature is enabled, `paste` will also be added to the dependencies.
 Despite this, Shrewnit is 100% Rust, `no_std`, libm, and alloc free!